fadjarrafi/crud-jwt/README.md

 # crud-jwt
- CRUD API with JWT Auth
+ CRUD API with JWT Auth written in NodeJS